 · The name(s) of the professor(s) with whom you worked when writing your Note

 7. For those current or eligible former students who are unable to physically submit a Note, please send your submission as described above to the address below.
+Both envelopes may be placed inside a larger envelope, as long as they remain separate.
 Packets must be received by the date of the closing of the Notes Pool to be considered.

 Valerie Listorti – Room WB 292